Dogecoin: History

 On December 25, 2013, the first major theft of Dogecoin occurred when millions of coins were stolen during a hack on the online cryptocurrency wallet platform Dogewallet.
-The hacker gained access to the platform's filesystem and modified its send/receive page to send any and all coins to a static address.
+According to the platform's management, the hacker, having gained access to the platform, redirected all transactions to a single wallet address.
 This hacking incident spiked tweets about Dogecoin, making it the most mentioned altcoin on Twitter at the time, although it was in reference to a negative event.
 To help those who lost funds on Dogewallet after its breach, the Dogecoin community started an initiative named "SaveDogemas" to help donate coins to those who had them stolen.
 Approximately one month later, enough money was donated to cover all of the coins that were stolen.

-In January 2014, the trading volume of Dogecoin briefly surpassed that of Bitcoin and all other cryptocurrencies combined.
+In January 2014, the trading volume of Dogecoin briefly surpassed that of all other cryptocurrencies combined.
 However, its market capitalization remained substantially behind that of Bitcoin.
 Initially, Dogecoin featured a randomized reward that is received for each mining block.
-However, in March 2014, this behaviour was later updated to a static block reward.
+However, in March 2014, this behaviour was updated to a static block reward.

 Co-founder Jackson Palmer left the cryptocurrency community in 2015 and has no plans to return, having come to the belief that cryptocurrency, originally conceived as a libertarian alternative to money, is fundamentally exploitative and built to enrich its top proponents.
 His co-founder, Billy Markus, agreed that Palmer's position was generally valid.

-During 2017 to early 2018 cryptocurrency bubble, Dogecoin briefly reached a peak of US$0.017/Ð1 on January 7, 2018, putting its total market capitalization near US$2 billion.
+During the 2017 to early 2018 cryptocurrency bubble, Dogecoin briefly reached a peak of $0.017 on January 7, 2018, putting its total market capitalization near $2 billion.

-In July 2020, the price of Dogecoin spiked following a TikTok trend aimed at getting Dogecoin to US$1.
+In July 2020, the price of Dogecoin spiked following a TikTok trend aimed at getting Dogecoin to $1.

 On May 9, 2021, SpaceX announced a rideshare mission to the Moon completely funded by Dogecoin, thus becoming the first space mission funded by a cryptocurrency.
 Elon Musk confirmed this news via Twitter.
-DOGE-1 was planned to be a minor 40 kg rideshare payload on Intuitive Machines' IM-1 mission in Q1 2022.
+DOGE-1, a CubeSat, was planned to be a minor 40 kg rideshare payload on Intuitive Machines' IM-1 mission in Q1 2022, but ultimately was delayed to a potential later mission.